NilPointer-Software/bdfd-wiki/src/bdscript/kick.md

 # $kick
-Kicks a user.
+Kicks the user who ran the command.

-### Syntax
+## Syntax
 ```
 $kick
 ```

-Kicks the user who ran the command.
+### Permissions
+Required permissions that the bot must have for this function to work properly:
+- `kick`